 Poisonous Household Products Toxic to Dogs

-Common cleaning products such as bleach, detergents, antibacterial cleaners and more are potentially toxic to your dog.
+Common cleaning products such as bleach, detergents, antibacterial cleaners, and more are potentially toxic to your dog.

-There are many sources for deadly heavy metals in the average household.
+There are many sources of deadly heavy metals in the average household.
 Paints, solvents, plumbing materials, golf balls, and linoleum tiles are just some of the common household items that can contain dangerous amounts of heavy metals.

 Automotive Oils, Liquids, and Other Chemicals